Lucbm99/PetShop2/README.md

-"Modelagem de banco de dados de um pet shop com:
+"Database modeling of data from a pet shop with:
 - CURSOR;
 - LOOPING;
 - VIEW;